Dhrumilcse/328/README.md

 Instructions to run locally goes here

 ## Test Cases
 Working with images requires successful generation and deletion of the same.
-Using a helper function to create a temporary test_image and using that to test whether our model can upload a new image or not.
+Using a helper function to create a temporary test_image to test whether or not our model can upload a new image.
 Payments, Account, and Nft (main app): each application contains test cases in their respective tests.py files.

 ```
 # shop/nft/tests.py